deeptho/neumodvb/docs/positioner.md

    `Save` button on the `LNB and sat` panel to save the preset position into the database.
 In case you forget, neumoDVB will remind you when you try to close the positioner control.

-   DiSeqC 1.2 is not as well tested as USALS.
+   DiSEqC 1.2 is not as well tested as USALS.
 If possible, use USALS.

 * `USALS control` allows you to send the positioner manually to a specific satellite position, by entering it in text form in various formats: 5.0W, -5.0, ...
 This number is always the satellite